SW Priority vs United Club Infinite

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), United Club Infinite comes out ahead at ~$790 even at a higher $695 annual fee vs $149.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), United Club Infinite comes out ahead at ~$865 even at a higher $695 annual fee vs $229.
 United Club Infinite sits in United MileagePlus; SW Priority sits in Southwest Rapid Rewards.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Our Verdict